 Even those who don’t work directly with asbestos are at risk of developing mesothelioma, including family members and close associates.
 Workplace asbestos can be carried on clothing and hair and be easily transmitted.
 This means even those with indirect exposure are eligible for financial compensation, including funds from asbestos trusts and lawsuit settlements.

-Among the more than 75 occupational groups that are known to have occupational asbestos exposure are construction workers, firefighters, industrial workers and shipyard workers.
+Among the more than 75 occupational groups that are known to have occupational asbestos exposure are construction workers, first responders, industrial workers and shipyard workers.
 There are dozens of others.
 The leading way to come into contact with asbestos was from working close to it.

 Asbestos was widely used in construction, plumbing, steel manufacturing and mining.
 Over 27 million Amercians experienced direct workplace asbestos exposure between 1949 and 1979.
 Today, most occupational exposure comes from repairs, renovations, removal and maintenance of asbestos-containing products, many which were installed in the 1960s and 1970s.